Helena woman charged with child endangerment

-A 35-year-old Helena woman is accused of driving drunk with four children in the car.
+A 30-year-old Helena woman is accused of driving while impaired with three children in the vehicle.

-Maranda Joellen Ferrante is charged with felony criminal child endangerment, misdemeanor paraphernalia possession and misdemeanor no liability insurance.
+Katrina Jean Fisher is charged with three felony counts of criminal child endangerment and one felony count of possession of dangerous drugs (clonazepam).

-On May 6, a Montana Highway Patrol Trooper was dispatched for reports of a drunk driver with children in the car.
+On June 25, law enforcement officers were dispatched to Prospect Avenue for a welfare check of a female who had passed out in the driver's seat of a vehicle.

 All charged are presumed innocent until proven guilty.